1. Why do we need another Free Trade Agreement (FTA)?

 8. Will the TPP affect our use of the internet and require a 'three strikes' regime?

-The Government is seeking provisions in the TPP that are consistent with Australia’s existing laws relating to the internet.
-Contrary to some reporting, the Government is not seeking provisions that would require a ‘three strikes’ regime, where internet service providers are required to cut off internet access after a user is warned three times about internet downloading that may have breached copyright laws.
+The Government’s approach to internet-related issues in the TPP is to ensure a balanced outcome that provides opportunities for business and consumers, and retains Australia’s ability to address public policy needs such as protecting privacy.
+In relation to internet service providers, the Government is supporting provisions in the TPP that are consistent with Australia’s existing international commitments.
+Contrary to some reporting, the Government is not seeking provisions that would require TPP parties to have a ‘three strikes’ regime, where internet service providers are required to cut off internet access after a user is warned three times about internet downloading that may have breached copyright laws.

 9. Will the Intellectual Property chapter restrict public use of copyright material online?